djorlando24/pyLabDataLogger/INSTALL.md

   You will also need to add yourself to the group usbtmc: sudo groupadd usbtmc && sudo usermod -a -G usbtmc userName

 - *Center 310* hygrometer support is built-in, there are some test utilities in thirdParty/C310

-## Install procedure

-- Go to the pyLabDataLogger directory and run python setup.py install --user

-  or to install system-wide with superuser, do: sudo python setup.py install

-  Note that missing dependencies will not be picked up at install time.
-These will flag as ImportError throws or warning messages at run-time.